mzagaja/mzagaja.github.io/_posts/2020-05-11-the-gene-an-intimate-history.markdown

 ---
 layout: post
-title: Review of The Gene: An Intimate History
+title: Review of The Gene - An Intimate History
 tags:
 - Book Review
 ---